 On The Horizon

-Along with the razors described above, there are a couple other razors on the horizon.
+Along with the razors described above, there is another on the horizon.

 The Broman razor is currently in the development stage after a successful crowdfunding campaign.
 There have been a few delays but shipping to crowdfunding backers started in July and a limited quantity should be available from their website in September.